MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 1. Get the DeployR installer file, `DeployR-Enterprise-8.0.5.exe`, which is an add-on for SQL Server 2016 Enterprise Edition from one of these locations:
     + Microsoft Volume Licensing Service Center (VLSC): sign the license purchase agreement with Microsoft, you'll get your credentials to download.
-    + [MSDN](http://msdn.microsoft.com/subscriptions/downloads): search for  “R Server” or ”DeployR”.
+    + [MSDN](http://msdn.microsoft.com/subscriptions/downloads) search for  “Microsoft R Server” as it is part of the R Server install bundle.
     + [Visual Studio Dev Essentials](https://myprodscussu1.app.vssubscriptions.visualstudio.com/Downloads): After joining the V.S.
-Dev Essentials program, search for  “R Server” or ”DeployR”.
+Dev Essentials program, search for  “Microsoft R Server”.

 1. Launch the installer and follow the onscreen prompts to complete the installation.